calume/agileFlex/Data/README.md

 Maple Drive East | 4.00 | 2013-08-21 to 2014-11-13 (448 Days)
 YMCA | 0.45 | 2013-09-25 to 2014-11-19 (420 Days)

-The script 'PVLoad.py' creates 4 pickle files with the data processed:
+The script 'PV_Load.py' creates 4 pickle files with the data processed:

 - 'PV_BySiteName.pickle' - Which contains output (kW and Normalised by capacity) datestamped with a dataframe for each site
 - 'PV_Normalised.pickle' - Which has normalised output by season in rows of 48 half hours combined for all sites with timestamps removed.

+Furthermore, in the script 'PV_Mixtures', Gaussian mixture models (GMMs) are fitted to the data in 'PV_Normalised'.

+This produces the following pickle files which contain GMMs by season:

+- 'PV_DistsGMMChosen.pickle' - Mean of normalised output each mixture. e.g. for 50 mixtures then there will be 50 rows of 48 half hours.
+- 'PV_DistsGMMWeights.pickle' - Weighting for each mixture. e.g. for 50 mixtures there will be 50 probabilities, adding up to 1.

+These are shown in [PV Gaussian Mixture models](####pv-gaussian-mixture-models).

 The script 'PVLoad.py' also plots the data both by site and by season.
 Some of the displays are shown below.